shub2k/OSIC-pulmonary-fibrosis-/README.md

 these are the final weights that i finally used after doing tons of subission .

 final_model = efficientnet_model * 0.25 + qunatile_regressor * 0.44 + elatic_net * 0.18 + lasso * 0.13

+#   Major Things that i tried but didnt got good answers :-
+1. Used resnet instead of efficient net
+2. tried all the layers of the efficient net but b5 layer was giving the best results
+3. used MAE for training of the effnet model
+4. used normal pinball loss function in qunatile regressor model
+5. tried various macahine learning models such as lightgbm / ridge / bayesian ridge / ngboost / hubet / catboost
+6. added lstm layer in quantile regressor
+7. 3D efficient nets

+# My opinion :-
+I want to say that this was an awesome competetion that I am so glad I participated in!
+Very glad to get my first silver medal!